 15. Street Fairs

-Three cheers for streets that are devoid of crazy cabbies who try and run you over!
+In the summer, the concrete jungle of New York comes alive with street fairs.
+And I say a hearty, three cheers for streets that are devoid of crazy cabbies who try and run you over!

+So take advantage of the beautiful, but grossly humid, NYC weather.
 And if you’re looking for something unique to do, you can also shop for antiques/vintage clothes, rock out to outdoor music, or enjoy one of the city’s many outdoor street art festivals.

 16. Dance the Day Away at MoMA PS1 Warm Up